Acquisition SaaS

 Frequently asked questions

-SEO or SEA: which one costs less?
+SEO or PPC: which one costs less?

 How long before a SaaS's SEO delivers results?